microsoft/node-api-dotnet/Docs/presentation2.md

 ---
 ## About Node API
- - C-style API - callable from C# or other languages
+- C-style ABI stable API.
+- Initial goals:
+  - support Chakra JS engine along with V8 for Node.js;
- - ABI stable - works across Node.js versions without recompiling
+  - write addons across Node.js versions without recompiling.
+---
+## About Node API (cont.)
+- Evolved to a de-facto standard for JavaScript interoperability with other languages:
- - JS engine agnostic - implemented by several JS engines, not just V8
+  - implemented by several JS runtimes: Node.js, Electron, Deno, Bun, WASM, etc;

-&nbsp;
+  - implemented on top of several JS engines: V8, Chakra, JSC, Hermes, JerryScript, etc;
+  - has bindings for different languages: C++, Rust, Go, Zig, and now C# (!)

+---
+## About Node API (cont.)
+- The same addon can be reused with minimal changes across multiple JS runtimes.
+- node-api-dotnet project allows C# code to be part of the Node-API universe:
+  - write C# addons for popular JS runtimes;
+  - interop between JS and popular C# frameworks.

-Developers of the Node API for .NET project are current/former members of the Node.js [Node API working group](https://github.com/nodejs/abi-stable-node/).
+_Developers of the Node API for .NET project are current/former members of the Node.js [Node API working group](https://github.com/nodejs/abi-stable-node/)._

 ---
 ## Demo